EdgeScheduler/DLIR-Allocator/README.md

 ## Relationship with [OnnxSplitRunner](https://github.com/EdgeScheduler/OnnxSplitRunner)

-In order to eliminate the negative effects of fake-multi-threading mechanism of `Python` course by `GIL`, we eventually decided to refactor the code in `C++`.
+In order to eliminate the negative effects of fake-multi-threading mechanism of `Python` course by `GIL`, we eventually decided to refactor the code with `C++`.
 Raw Project with Python can still be found at: https://github.com/EdgeScheduler/OnnxSplitRunner

 ## Recommend
 * [C++ chinese manul](https://www.apiref.com/cpp-zh/cpp/filesystem/path.html)